dillonpan/riot-tft-api/README.md

     game_details = game_response.json()
     match_dict[match] = game_details
 ```
 The below is what was pulled as "game_details".
 It's a bunch of dictionaries and lists within other dictionaries and lists.
-It may seem a bit overwhelming at first but we can take it step by step:
+It may seem a bit overwhelming at first, but we can take it step by step:
 ![image](https://user-images.githubusercontent.com/57373723/69102744-284f4d00-0a18-11ea-8b67-594a01f08b57.png)
 ![image](https://user-images.githubusercontent.com/57373723/69102132-5fbcfa00-0a16-11ea-8200-669fc6ee102a.png)